 \subsection{Extractor-Generator Framework}

-We start by formulating the task of our interest.
-The input consists of $L$ text snippets, $X = (x_1, \ldots, x_L)$, and an optional query $q$ for query-based summarization tasks.
-In long-input summarization, the number of text snippets, $L$, is usually very large.
+In the long-input summarization task, the input consists of $L$ text snippets, $X = (x_1, \ldots, x_L)$, and an optional query $q$ if a query is paired with a summary.
+In long-input summarization, the number of text snippets, $L$, could be potentially large.
 The output is a summary $y$ of length $T$.
-For the dialogue summarization task, dialogue turns (utterances by each speaker) are used as snippets.
-For the long document summarization task, we tokenize the input into sentences and use the sentences as snippets.
-The goal is to learn a model that generates the sequence of summary tokens $y$ given the input snippets $X$ and the previously generated tokens $y_{<t}$:
+For the dialogue summarization task, dialogue utterances by each speaker are used as snippets.
+For documents, we tokenize the input into sentences and use each sentence as a snippet.
+The goal is to learn a model that generates a sequence of summary tokens $y$ given the input snippets $X$ and the previously generated tokens $y_{<t}$:

-The extractor-generator framework is based on the assumption that salient information useful for summarization only occupies a small portion of the input, which is a sensible assumption given the long input length.
-Specifically, the \textit{extractor} takes the query and the document as input and outputs a score $s_{i} = E_{\eta}(q, x_{i})$ for each text snippet $x_{i}$.
-Here $\eta$ denotes the extractor parameters.
-To extract $K$ snippets $X_{K}$ from the document $X$, we take the $K$ snippets with highest scores:
+The \textit{extractor} takes the query and the source text as input and outputs a score $s_{i} = E_{\eta}(q, x_{i})$ for each text snippet $x_{i}$.
+Here $\eta$ is the extractor parameters.
+We extract $K$ snippets $X_{K}$ from the document $X$ based on their scores: